jay-2000/Mirage-UI/README.md

 <img align="right" src="assets/event2.png" width = "120" height = "100"><b>2.
 Let's Grow More Summer of Code</b>

-- LGM-GOC ( Let's Grow More Summer of Code ) is a one month long Open Source program organized by LetsGrowMore Community to encourage student participation in open source software development under the guidance of mentors from the open source community.
+- LGM-SOC ( Let's Grow More Summer of Code ) is a one month long Open Source program organized by LetsGrowMore Community to encourage student participation in open source software development under the guidance of mentors from the open source community.

 <hr>